openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Note: For the attacker to be able to present to the Verifier a Credential bound to a replayed Key Proof, the attacker also needs to obtain the victim's private key.
 To limit this, servers are RECOMMENDED to check how the Wallet protects the private keys, using mechanisms such as Key Based Client Authentication defined in [@I-D.looker-oauth-attested-key-based-client-authentication].

 `nonce` parameter is the primary countermeasure against key proof replay.
-To further narrow down the attack vector, the Credential Issuer SHOULD bind `nonce` parameter to the respective Access Token.
+To further narrow down the attack vector, the Credential Issuer SHOULD bind a unique `nonce` parameter to the respective Access Token.

 Note: To accommodate for clock offsets, the Credential Issuer server MAY accept proofs that carry an `iat` time in the reasonably near future (on the order of seconds or minutes).
 Because clock skews between servers and clients may be large, servers MAY limit key proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server.
 Nonces created in this way yield the same result even in the face of arbitrarily large clock skews.